 NOTE NATURE CENTER CLOSED, SUMMER 2019 so Environmental Education Classes are discontinued until further notice.

 The Virginia Master Naturalists (Riverine Chapter) has been working for years to create an educational and environmental resource adjacent to the Nature Center.
-In 6-8 garden plots, they have cultivated typical and unusual native plants, which are labeled clearly; with a concentration on pollinator plants, which are critically important to attract, feed, and provide habitat for insects, reptiles, bats and birds.
+In 6-8 garden plots, they have cultivated typical and unusual native plants, with a concentration on pollinator plants, which are critically important to attract, feed, and provide habitat for insects, reptiles, bats and birds.
 If your eyes are sharp, you may notice the small bird-house structures attached to trees, which are bee hotels.

 Most are attracted to showy flowers, but some are…

-- Reducing and removing invasive species
+- Reducing and removing invasive species.

 - Regularly cleaning Bryan parks floodplains.

 The Riverine volunteers generally meet at the Bryan Park Nature Center on Friday mornings to tend the plants, and water and weed as needed.
 You are invited to come and meet some of them, and learn first-hand about environmental restoration, the relationship between native plants, insects, and birds, the problems with non-native species and the curse of invasives, and MORE!

 Download A Walking Tour of Bryan Park’s History: Discover 250 years of Park History and landscape evolution